 Video Production - Direct to client

-It was on this trip that we started to shift our focus towards direct to client relationships.
+It was on this trip that we started to shift our focus towards direct-to-client relationships.
 Having this direct relationship has allowed us to build stronger bonds with the client.
-More control over the creative process sits with us.
-Finally, these direct clients tend to defend suppliers that give a good service when a relationship comes under cost scrutiny.
+More control over the film’s creative process sits with us.
+Finally, these direct clients tend to defend suppliers that give good service when a relationship comes under cost scrutiny.
 Although we still do agency work but it’s only about 5% of turnover now.

-Production companies are waking up to this slowly now.
-We saw a training course recently on how to do direct to client work.
+Video production companies are waking up to this slowly now.
+We saw a training course recently on how to do direct-to-client work.
 We didn’t go because it’s already our core business but it also looked a lot like a course on how to become an agency.
 The focus was on how to replicate agency roles.
 Who does the copywriting?
 What about Account Handling?
 Where does Creative responsibility lie?
 This was fascinating for us because Sir Martin was not asking how to fulfil these functions.
 He was asking why would you try.